mozilla/fx-private-relay/docs/translations.md

 ## Development Workflows

-The project `README.md` has basic instructions on [working with translations][readme-wwt].
+The project `README.md` has basic instructions on [working with translations][].
 This section has more details.

-[readme-wwt]: ../README.md#working-with-translations
+[working with translations]: ../README.md#working-with-translations

 ### Loading Translations

-The translations are in a separate repository, and included as a [submodule][git-submodules].
+The translations are in a separate repository, and included as a [submodule][].
 This references a specific commit in a separate repository.

 When cloning a repo, you can also fetch the translations: